Jaleel-VS/Decimal-Binary-Calculator/README.md

 Command line calculator between decimal and binary

-Note to self: Try to come back and make it more efficient
+Note to self: Try to come back and make it more efficient + exception handling